Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Discussion and conclusion

 Our calculations are performed in the limit of infinite electron lifetime.
 While this is justified for materials with moderate amount of disorder, with diagonal conductivity around $10^4$--$10^6$~$(\Omega~\textrm{cm})^{-1}$, we leave for future work discussion of role of disorder on $\sigma_{xy} (\omega)$ in the terahertz range for materials that are not within the moderate range of disorder.
-We expect that at low enough frequencies the phenomenology of $\sigma_{xy} (\omega)$ will be the same as that of $\sigma_{xy} (\omega=0)$, so that with a moderate amount of disorder the dominant contribution to $\sigma_{xy} (\omega)$ is intrinsic, but with less disorder scattering from impurities start to dominate.\cite{RevModPhys.82.1539} We show in supplement calculated $\sigma_{xy} (\omega)$ in which we approximately incorporate the effect of finite carrier lifetime.
-While finite carrier lifetime approximation washes out some of the spectral features in $\sigma_{xy} (\omega)$, we still find that lot of qualitative features remain, such as change in sign of $\sigma_{xy}$ near $20$~THz, or sharp decline in $\sigma_{xy}$ in Co$_3$Al around 10~THz, or non-monotonic dependence of $\sigma_{xy}$ of Co-concentration in Fe-Co alloys.
+We expect that at low enough frequencies the phenomenology of $\sigma_{xy} (\omega)$ will be the same as that of $\sigma_{xy} (\omega=0)$, so that with a moderate amount of disorder the dominant contribution to $\sigma_{xy} (\omega)$ is intrinsic, but with less disorder scattering from impurities start to dominate.\cite{RevModPhys.82.1539} We show in supplement $\sigma_{xy} (\omega)$ with approximately incorporated effect of the finite carrier lifetime.
+While the finite carrier lifetime approximation washes out some of the spectral features in $\sigma_{xy} (\omega)$, we still find that many qualitative characteristics remain, such as the change in sign of $\sigma_{xy}$ near $20$~THz, or the sharp decline in $\sigma_{xy}$ in Co$_3$Al around 10~THz, or non-monotonic dependence of $\sigma_{xy}$ of Co concentration in Fe-Co alloys.

-Our findings indicate that alloys such as Fe-Co-Al would be of interest in creation of magnetic optical metamaterials in which direction of magnetic moment and chemical composition are used to control its interaction with light.
-While our study focused mostly on real part of $\sigma_{xy}$, we note that there are additional components of the conductivity tensor which can be controlled with the magnetic field, such as imaginary part of $\sigma_{xy}$, as well as difference between the diagonal components $\sigma_{zz}-\sigma_{xx}$.
-We also note that change in the polarization of light is dependent not only on $\sigma_{xy}$, but also on diagonal components of $\sigma$ tensor.
-Therefore, any additional spectral features present in the diagonal components of $\sigma$ will additionally modify the MOKE signal in these alloys.
+Our findings indicate that alloys such as Fe-Co-Al would be of interest in the creation of magnetic optical metamaterials in which the direction of magnetic moment and chemical composition are used to control its interaction with light.

-\acknowledgements{This work was supported by grant NSF DMR-1848074.
+\ack{This work was supported by grant NSF DMR-1848074.
 Computations were performed using the HPCC computer cluster at UCR.
 We acknowledge discussion with Igor Barsukov and Richard B. Wilson.}